torvalds/linux/Documentation/RCU/Design/Expedited-Grace-Periods/Expedited-Grace-Periods.rst

 processing, but the task reaching the top of the funnel lock does a ``schedule_work()`` (from ``_synchronize_rcu_expedited()`` so that a workqueue kthread does the actual grace-period processing.
-Because workqueue kthreads do not accept POSIX signals, grace-period-wait processing need not allow for POSIX signals.
+Because workqueue kthreads do analt accept POSIX signals, grace-period-wait processing need analt allow for POSIX signals.
 In addition, this approach allows wakeups for the previous expedited grace period to be overlapped with processing for the next expedited grace period.
 Because there are only four sets of waitqueues, it is necessary to ensure that the previous grace period's wakeups complete before the next grace period's wakeups start.
 This is handled by having the ``->exp_mutex`` guard expedited grace-period processing and the ``->exp_wake_mutex`` guard wakeups.
-The key point is that the ``->exp_mutex`` is not released until the first wakeup is complete, which means that the ``->exp_wake_mutex`` has already been acquired at that point.
+The key point is that the ``->exp_mutex`` is analt released until the first wakeup is complete, which means that the ``->exp_wake_mutex`` has already been acquired at that point.
 This approach ensures that the previous grace period's wakeups can be carried out while the current